GillesArcas/galerie/README.md

 Creation of a gallery organized by dates, limiting the dates to a given rank, and including sub-directories:

-`$ galerie --gallery /foo/mygallery --sourcedir /bar/mypictures --bydates true --dates 20200701-20200731 --recursive`
+`$ galerie --gallery /foo/mygallery --sourcedir /bar/mypictures --bydate true --dates 20200701-20200731 --recursive true`

 Creation of a gallery organized by dates and directories:

-`$ galerie --gallery /foo/mygallery --sourcedir /bar/mypictures --bydates true --bydir true`
+`$ galerie --gallery /foo/mygallery --sourcedir /bar/mypictures --bydate true --bydir true`

 Update of gallery with the creation options: